mrethana/news_bias_final/README.md

 Features added to text:

 1. Ran each sentence through my classifier to get the total objective and subjective sentences.
 Additionally, the percent of subjectivity in the article.
-2. I used vader sentiment in nltk and TEXTBLOB to get the polarity of each article and the textblob subjectivity
+2. Used vader sentiment in nltk and TEXTBLOB to get the polarity of each article and the textblob subjectivity.
-3. Utilized NLTK part of speech tagging to get the main subject and sub-topic of each article
+3. Utilized NLTK part of speech tagging to get the main subject and sub-topic of each article.
 4. Vectorized each of the topics and sub-topics using a pre-trained word2vec model.
-    + Once I had the word embeddings for each topic I used k-means clustering to group similar topics into buckets.
+5. Carry out k-means clustering on word embeddings to group similar topics into buckets.
-    + I used PCA to reduce dimensionality of the embeddings to visualize them.
+6. Perform PCA to reduce dimensionality of the embeddings to visualize them.
 Below is the graph using two principal components.

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/w2v.png?raw=True)

 The results from Word2Vec were pretty great.
-As you can see in the top right corner Djokovic, Nadal and Federer are all group together (all tennis players).
+As you can see in the top right corner Djokovic, Nadal and Federer are all grouped together (all tennis players).
 Additionally, the main topics in some of the clusters were perfect.
 3 of my 6 clusters are shown below.
 As you can see Serena Williams and Tiger Woods were grouped together.
 Cluster 1 seems to be identifying entities and cluster 2 locations.

 ![alt text](https://github.com/mrethana/news_bias_final/blob/master/Screenshots/clusters.png?raw=True)